Preparing to Sell Your Business Successfully

 - The owner(s) is aging and has slowed-down, resulting in diminishing revenues.

 - The owner did not take time to perform exit planning.
-To properly prepare for selling a business, the owner should have engaged an Exit Planning Advisor 2-5 years prior to selling.
+To properly prepare for selling businesses, the owner should have engaged an Exit Planning Adviser 2-5 years prior to selling.

 - Many of the financial rewards of the businesses were taken by the owner in various “perks” which, from valuation, banking and market perspectives, will not make it to the EBIDTA as add backs.

 - The seller did not take time to become educated on the selling process, especially on the possible ugliness of the due diligence process by the buyer team.

 - The owner did not hire a proper professional such as a trusted M&A Adviser, as opposed to a broker that usually works both sides in a sale process.

 Another major reason for the low closing ratio is that most businesses are attempting to be sold through newspaper ads, industry publication ads, email blasts to private equity groups, email blasts to other brokers and the favorite – putting the business on several businesses for sale websites.
 Almost all of these approaches invite individual buyers, not corporate buyers.
 Individual buyers are looking to buy a job and, to the extent that business sellers have inflated value expectations, these buyers have equally deflated valuation expectations.
 It looks something like this: “Do you have the $$ minimum needed for the cash at closing?”
 “No but I have investors.”
 These investors never show up.